 - 1. Copy the DMI/SMBIOS utility (extrmdmi.exe) from the BIOS flash diskette to a DOS bootable diskette. - 2.
-Insert the diskette created in step 1 into the server. - Restart the server from the diskette. - 4.
+Insert the diskette created in step 1 into the server. - 3.
+Restart the server from the diskette. - 4.
 At the a:\ prompt, type extrmdmi.exe, and press Enter. - 5.
 To change the machine type and model number, type mtm XXXXYYY where XXXX is the model type and YYY is the model number; then, press Enter. - 6.
-To change the serial number, type sn ZZZZZZZ where ZZZZZZZ is the serial number; then, press Enter. - 7.
-To change the asset tag, type asset AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA where AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA is the asset tag number; then, press Enter. - 8.
+To change the serial number, type sn ZZZZZZZ where ZZZZZZZ is the serial number; then, press Enter. - 8.
 Restart the server.